Soft Iced Cinnamon Sugar Cookies (Snickerdoodle Style)

 - Bake for 9-12 minutes.
 The lighter in color the chewier the cookie.

 - While the cookies are cooling make the icing.
 Mix powdered sugar, vanilla and milk.
-Add milk until you get the desired consistency.1 c Powdered Sugar, 1 tsp Vanilla, 1 - 2 Tbsp Milk
+Add milk until you get the desired consistency.1 cup Powdered Sugar, 1 teaspoon Vanilla, 1 – 2 Tablespoon Milk

 - Drizzle icing over cookies.